No. 1 Alabama beats No. 4 Oklahoma 45-34 to reach title game

 Murray had one brilliant moment, a perfect deep throw on the move to Charleston Rambo in the end zone for a 49-yard score.
 He passed for 308 yards and ran for 109 but took several jarring hits, including when All-America nose guard Quinnen Williams dislodged his helmet and forced him from the game for one play in the fourth quarter.

-The Sooners (12-2) were bowled over by the Crimson Tide.
-When Robert Barnes tried to stop Josh Jacobs in the open field, the Alabama running back lowered his head for the collision and continued to the end zone for a 27-yard score while the Sooners safety spun to the turf, dazed and briefly unable to get up.
+His team was bowled over, on one play in particular.
+When Robert Barnes tried to stop Josh Jacobs in the open field, the Alabama running back lowered his head for the collisionand continued to the end zone for a 27-yard score while the Sooners safety spun to the turf, dazed and briefly unable to get up.

+“When I saw an opportunity to score, I just tried my best to score,” Jacobs said with a chuckle.

 Alabama had the ball for more than 36 minutes and totaled 528 yards.